E-Banking Best Practices

 Best Practices Guide to Electronic Banking

-The Bank of Bennington offers a variety of services to our customers.
-As these services have evolved over time, a much higher percentage of customers rely on Electronic Banking.
+As banking services have evolved over time, a much higher percentage of customers rely on Electronic Banking.
 As Online Banking and Mobile Banking usage increases, so will the instances of fraud; therefore the need for controls to minimize risks and prevent and detect fraudulent activity is critical.

 Below is best practice guidance that can help protect you against fraud associated with Electronic Banking: